matomatical/AI-projectB/README.md

 #### Submission by: Julian Tran <juliant1> and Matt Farrugia <farrugiam>

 This repository contains our submission for the major project for COMP30024 Artificial Intelligence, semester 1, 2016.
+The project specification can be found under the `specification/` directory.

 ## About this project